Aroldis Chapman: Early life

+Professional career

 Cuban career

-Chapman joined the Holguín Sabuesos of the Cuban National Series League in 2006.
+Chapman joined the Holguín Sabuesos of the Cuban National Series League for the 2005–06 season and played through the 2008–09 season.
 In 3272/3 career innings, Chapman compiled a 24–19 win–loss record, a 3.74 earned run average (ERA), and 365 strikeouts.
-He was used mainly as a starting pitcher, although he made 11 relief appearances in the 2007 season.
+For the 2008–09 season, he compiled a 11–4 record with a 4.03 ERA, 130 strikeouts, and 1181/3 innings pitched.
+He was used mainly as a starting pitcher during his time with the Sabuesos, although he made 11 relief appearances in the 2007 season, where he compiled 7 saves.

 Chapman was part of the Cuban national team at the 2007 Pan American Games and the 2009 World Baseball Classic.

-American career
+Defection and American career

-Defection

 After a failed attempt to defect in the spring of 2008, Chapman reported to Havana to meet with Cuban president Raúl Castro who gave him a conditional reprieve, suspending him for the remainder of the National Series season and also keeping him off Cuba's national team for the 2008 Summer Olympics but allowing him to return to the National Series and play in the WBC in 2009.

 Chapman successfully defected from Cuba while in Rotterdam, Netherlands where the Cuban national team was participating in the World Port Tournament on July 1, 2009; Chapman walked out the front door of the team hotel and entered into an automobile driven by an acquaintance.
 Gerardo Concepción defected from the Cuban national team in the same tournament.
 Chapman eventually established residency in Andorra and petitioned MLB to be granted free agent status.

-Cincinnati Reds
+Minor leagues

 On January 10, 2010, Chapman signed a six-year contract with the Cincinnati Reds worth $30.25 million.
 The Associated Press reported that the signing bonus totals $10.25 million, paid annually over 11 years, with an additional bonus if he became eligible for salary arbitration in 2012 or 2013.